YashBagri4412/ev_app/README.md

 ## Progress
 1. Authentication has been added
 2. Bluetooth connection checks have added, as soon as bluetooth is not available the device will stop showing the ev data ui
-3. BluetoothScan have been implemented needs to be testes thoroughly.
+3. BluetoothScan have been implemented needs to be tested thoroughly.